oktadev/okta-blog/_source/_posts/2022-01-13-spring-cloud-contract.md

 }
 ```

 In the `pom.xml`, you need to define the configuration entry for the base test class.
-You are adding the following entry.
+Add the following entry:

 ```xml
 <baseClassForTests>com.example.contract.BaseClass</baseClassForTests>
 ```

-In the `<configuration>` block of the `org.springframework.cloud` plugin.
+... in the `<configuration>` block of the `spring-cloud-contract-maven-plugin` plugin.

 ```xml
 <build>